Prashant-Chandel/Jetpack-compose-MVVM-Clean_Architect-Example-with-koin/README.md

 * [Commits Includes](#commits-includes)

 # About the Project
-LBGProject is a sample project that presents a modern approach to Android app development.
+Kotlin MVVM-Clean Architect-JetPack Compose-Example-with- DI-Koin is a sample project that presents a modern approach to Android app development.
 The project tries to combine popular Android tools and to demonstrate best development practices by utilizing up to date tech-stack like Compose, Kotlin Flow and Koin.
 The sample app layers its presentation through MVVM Clean Architecture presentation pattern.